taimourz/openapi_sdk_generator_gem/output/javascript/README.md

-        # Petstore API
+        # Swagger Petstore

-        A sample API for managing a pet store
+        A sample API that uses a petstore as an example to demonstrate features in the OpenAPI 3.0 specification

         Version: 1.0.0